jvrana/OPath/README.md

 env.test.open('test.txt', 'r').readlines()
 ```

-All iterables are magically chainable making it easy to do complex things.
+All iterables are chainable making it easy to do complex things.
 Pretty cool!

 ```python
 # recurseively write a log file to all subfolders of 'core'